All the Fashion Details from Bachelor in Paradise Season 7 Week 7 - E! Online

 Things are really starting to heat up on Bachelor in Paradise Season 7.
 After last week's cliffhanger, the cast wasted zero time getting into the drama.
 Plus, this episode was a lot longer than usual, so there was just so much to unpack with these burgeoning relationships.
 And, of course, there is a lot of fashionable beach attire.
 We can't wait to see who finds lasting love this season, but in the meantime, we can dig into the fashions.
 BIP is the perfect show to watch for vacation style inspo.

 We will keep track of all the looks from the latest episode throughout the night and we will continue to search for the cast members' outfits all season long.
-Keep on scrolling to see some rose-worthy ensembles from Show Me Your Mumu, SHEIN, Revolve, and more.
+Keep on scrolling to see some rose-worthy ensembles from Show Me Your Mumu, SHEIN, Revolve, Dynamite Clothing, White Fox Boutique, and more.

 Becca Kufrin looked adorable a light blue mini dress for this week's cocktail party and rose ceremony.